 (ANN) PHILIPPA PEARCE was the youngest of four children of a flour-miller and corn-merchant.
 The mill, where Philippa’s father had been born himself, stood on the upper reaches of the River Cam, in Great Shelford, a village 5 miles south of Cambridge.
-The river ran beside the mill house garden and then under the mill, which it partly powered; the miller’s family, as usual, lived in the mill house.
+The river ran beside the mill-house garden and then under the mill, which it partly powered; the miller’s family, as usual, lived in the mill house.

 Philippa Pearce was born in 1920 in Great Shelford (although not in the mill house).
 She was educated at the Perse Girls’ School in Cambridge and then (on a State Scholarship) at Girton College, Cambridge, where she read English and then History.
-During the War she worked as a Temporary Civil Servant. and afterwards joined the School Broadcasting Department (Radio) of the B.B.C.
-She worked there as a scriptwriter and producer for thirteen years, until l958.
-Then, for a short period, she was an editor in the Educational Department of the Clarendon Press (i.e. O.U.P.) in Oxford.
-In l960 she returned to London and became Children’s Editor at Andre Deutsch Ltd (l960–7).
-This was a part-time job: she was also writing and producing for radio, both for adults and for children, book-reviewing (mainly for The Guardian and The Times Literary Supplement), lecturing and storytelling.
+During the War she worked as a Temporary Civil Servant, and afterwards joined the School Broadcasting Department (Radio) of the BBC, working there as a scriptwriter and producer for thirteen years.
+In l958 she became an editor in the Educational Department of the Clarendon Press (OUP) in Oxford, before returning to London as Children’s Editor at André Deutsch Ltd (l960–7).
+Alongside this part-time position, she was writing and producing for radio, both for adults and for children, book-reviewing (mainly for The Guardian and The Times Literary Supplement), lecturing and storytelling.

-In l993 P.P. became a Fellow of the Royal Society of Literature.
-In l995 she received from Hull University the honorary degree of Doctor of Letters.
-In l997 she was awarded the O.B.E. ‘for services to children’s literature’.
+In l993 Philippa became a Fellow of the Royal Society of Literature, and in l995 she received the honorary degree of Doctor of Letters from Hull University.
+She was awarded the O.B.E. ‘for services to children’s literature’ in 1997.

-P.P. went on living in Great Shelford, and writing, up until her death in 2006.
+Philippa remained in Great Shelford and continued to write up until her death in 2006.
 She wrote her last book, A Finder’s Magic, for her two grandsons, who lived nearby.
 It was published by Walker Books in 2008.

-A downloadable version of this biography is available via resources in the menu above.
+A downloadable version of this biography is available.